KINGALVI/BD-Help-Organization/README.md

 ## 🛠️ **Technologies Used**

 - **HTML5 & CSS3** – Modern, responsive, and aesthetically pleasing design.
-- **JavaScript** – Enhancing interactivity for a smooth user experience.
 - **Netlify Deployment** – Ensuring fast and efficient hosting for global accessibility.

 ---